+Responsibilities

-Members Responsibilities Mr. Giancarlo (Chair) Mr. Darling Mr. Schneider evaluating and making recommendations regarding the composition, organization and governance of our board of directors and its committees; evaluating and making recommendations regarding the creation of additional committees or the change in mandate or dissolution of committees; Our board of directors has determined that all members of our nominating and corporate governance committee meet the requirements for independence under the rules of Nasdaq.
-The nominating and corporate governance committee is responsible for, among other things: reviewing and making recommendations with regard to our Corporate Governance Guidelines and compliance with laws and regulations, including ESG issues and disclosures; and reviewing and approving conflicts of interest of our directors and corporate officers, other than related person transactions reviewed by the audit committee.
+- evaluating and making recommendations regarding the composition, organization and governance of our board of directors and its committees; - evaluating and making recommendations regarding the creation of additional committees or the change in mandate or dissolution of committees; - reviewing and making recommendations with regard to our Corporate Governance Guidelines and compliance with laws and regulations, including ESG issues and disclosures; and - reviewing and approving conflicts of interest of our directors and corporate officers, other than related person transactions reviewed by the audit committee.

 Our nominating and corporate governance committee operates under a written charter that satisfies the listing standards of Nasdaq.
 A copy of the charter of our nominating and corporate governance committee is available on our website at http://ir.zscaler.com in the Governance section of our Investor Relations webpage.
-During the fiscal year ended July 31, 2021, our nominating and corporate governance committee held three meetings.
+During the fiscal year ended July 31, 2022, our nominating and corporate governance committee held four meetings.